Curriculum Guide

 AP Physics C: Mechanics (1 credit)

 In this course, students will revisit classical physics at a level consistent with an introductory, calculus-based college course.
 We will primarily focus on the AP Physics C Mechanics topics of kinematics and dynamics (both linear and rotational), conservation laws, universal gravitation and simple harmonic motion.
 While the emphasis of this course is on quantitative and conceptual reasoning, students will also conduct a variety of experiments and continue to develop their skills in experimental design and data analysis.
 Students will come away from this course with a more sophisticated understanding of the techniques used by physicists to analyze the world and a more developed intuition for mathematical problem solving.
-This course will prepare students to take the AP Physics C Mechanics Exam.
+This course prepares students to take the AP Physics C Mechanics Exam.
 Prerequisite: Honors Physics 1 & 2.
 Co-requisite: AB or BC Calculus.
 Open to students by department approval.
 This course satisfies the Class VIII Quantitative Requirement.

-Minor Courses
+Minor Electives

-These 0.25-credit minor courses meet two periods per cycle and are meant to be taken in addition to a full course load of five major courses.
+Minor electives are meant to be taken in addition to a full course load of five major courses.
 Students who would like to take two minor courses in the same semester must submit a petition for an additional minor course (see appendix for petition process).

 Independent Research in Science (0.25 credits, spring)

 This course allows students to independently pursue a research area of their choice on campus.
 Significant independent work, both during and outside of scheduled class periods, is required.
 Student work includes reviewing scientific literature, developing and troubleshooting experimental design, collecting data, and analyzing results.
 Students share their findings with the Winsor community at the end of the semester through a poster and oral presentation.
 Enrollment is limited and at the discretion of the instructor and the head of the science department; the submission and approval of a petition as well as a research proposal is required for enrollment in this course.
-Students interested in proposing an independent research project in science for the 2024–2025 academic year should speak with the head of the Science Department during course selection in April of 2024.
+Students interested in proposing an independent research project in science for the 2025–26 academic year should speak with the head of the Science Department during course selection in April of 2025.
 Open to students in Classes VI, VII, and VIII.
 This course cannot be taken pass/fail.
-Prerequisite: Permission of instructor and head of the Science Department.
+Prerequisite: Permission of the instructor and the head of the Science Department.